Canadian company seeks U.S. permission to start deep-sea mining as outcry ensues

 The Metals Company criticized what it said was “slow progress” by the International Seabed Authority on a proposed mining code that has yet to be finalized.

-The authority has issued more than 30 exploration licences but no provisional licences.
+The authority has issued more than 30 exploration licenses but no provisional licenses.

 Most of the current exploration is happening in the Clarion-Clipperton Fracture Zone, which covers 1.7 million square miles (4.5 million square kilometres) between Hawaii and Mexico.
 It is occurring at depths ranging from 13,000 to 19,000 feet (4,000 to 6,000 metres).